 If the injuries you encountered where due to a violation in the duty of care, our accident claims solicitors could be of assistance.
 With a no win no fee accident claims solicitor, they could offer you guidance when making a claim for workplace accident and injury compensation.

-The HSE previously outlined that 1.4 million people within the UK are currently suffering from injuries relating to their place of work.
-There has been 30.7 million working days lost due to work-related illness and workplace injury.
+The HSE previously outlined that 1.6 million people within the UK are currently suffering from injuries relating to their place of work.
+There has been 38.8 million working days lost due to work-related illness and workplace injury.
+You can find some 2019/20 key facts below.

-To illustrate a greater picture, the table below outlines workplace injury statistics in St Edmundsbury.
-This is because Bury St Edmunds is apart of St Edmundsbury and Ipswich.
+To illustrate a greater picture, the table below outlines workplace injury statistics in Ipswich.
+This is because Bury St Edmunds is a part of St Edmundsbury and Ipswich.

 |Location||Total - Non Fatal Injuries||Total - Non Fatal Injuries Per 100,000 Workers||Total - Fatal Injuries|